davidwarne/Warne2019_GuideToPseudoMarginal/README.md

-# Julia Code Examples of Pseuo-marginal methods fro computational inferens
+# Julia Code Examples of Pseudo-marginal methods for computational inference

 This repository contains useful example Julia functions and scripts as an introduction to pseudo-marginal methods for inference on biochemical reaction networks using the